Namithajacob/AlternateBitProtocolSimulator/README.md

 alternatebitprotocol.doc contains the explanation of this simulator

+1. Before running the simulator, you need to initalize and update cadmium and DESTimes submodules.
+For that run the following commands in terminal.

+				git submodule init;
+				git submodule update;

 1. Update include paths in the makefile in this folder and subfolders.
 You need to update the following lines:
     * INCLUDECADMIUM=-I ../../cadmium/include
     * Update the relative path to cadmium/include from the folder where the makefile is.
 You need to take into account where you copied the folder during the installation process.